 This course is part of the University's AutoAccess program.
-You should already have received an email from the AutoAccess team with your course's unique access code.
-You can also click on VS Materials to reveal this code.
+You should have received an email from the AutoAccess team with your course's unique access code.
 This allows you to access the textbook and all homework from the Canvas website.
-You should have been given an opt out date (in case you want to want to purchase a paper copy of the textbook, for example).
-Unless if you opt out, your student account will be charged for the cost of the digital material.

-Important: If you opt out, please make sure that you do purchase separate access to the Achieve platform from MacMillan.
+You should have been given an opt out date (in case you want to purchase a paper copy of the textbook, for example).
+If you do not opt out, your student account will be charged for the cost of the digital material.
+For any additional questions, email AutoAccess@missouri.edu.
+Important: If you opt out, please make sure to purchase separate access to Pearson MyLab & Mastering from Pearson.
 This will be used extensively throughout the course, and your work on it will count for your final grade.